If I Only Had One Pan-What Would It Be?

 How do I clean cast iron?

-Remember, some cast iron cookware is seasoned when you purchase them, yay!
-Then all you have to do is wash them with warm soapy water (I know it says not to this, but I need to know they are clean).
+Remember, some cast-iron cookware is seasoned when you purchase it, yay!
+Then all you have to do is wash them with warm, soapy water (I know it says not to do this, but I need to know they are clean).
 Then you lightly rub some oil on them after heating them in the oven the FIRST time.

 Cast Iron Cookware